IrSala/CPU-Design-SP26/README.md

 # Running instructions — 16-bit Harvard CPU project

-Everything you need to **build, run and test** the project.
+Everything you need to **build and run ** the project.
 For the project description, CPU schematic, ISA reference and walk-throughs see `README.md`.

 The flow is always: